 Eyewear serves to correct refractive errors.
-Refractive errors typically result from the shape of cornea or inner lens not refracting light correctly.
+Refractive errors typically result from the shape of the cornea or inner lens not refracting light correctly.
 Some of the most common conditions that cause refractive errors include:

 First designed in the 13th century, corrective eyeglasses have fortunately become more fashionable and sophisticated over the years.
 Eyeglass frames are available from numerous brands and in a nearly endless selection of styles.
+They can be worn for a cosmetic appeal or to fulfill the requirements generated after your eye test

 Single-Vision, Bifocal and Progressive Lenses